vevcom/projectNext/docs/General/Getting_Started.md

 4. Read on how we use git and github in this project [here](./Git_Note.md)

-After 4 you can start writing things in the project.

-5. Read about styling ing
+5. Read about styling using scss [here](./Styling_and_Ohma.md)

+After 5. you should have knowledge to be able to start writing code.

+6. Read about how we use server actions [here](./Server_Actions.md)